houxizhu/adventone-ansible-challenge/README.md

 ## Assumptions & pre-requisites

 ### Domain
-In this demo, webservers will be deployed to domain - yaml.work, including
+In this demo, webservers will be deployed to domain - yaml.work, including urls
  - https://mini_car_game.yaml.work, and
  - https://snakegame.yaml.work